How To Do Dolphin Plank Pose (Makara Adho Mukha Svanasana)

 Common Mistakes To Avoid

-However, with mindful attention these errors can be corrected and your practice will become more effective.
+But, with mindful attention, you can correct these errors.
+Your practice will become more effective.

 Tips For Advanced Practitioners

-For advanced practitioners looking to challenge themselves with a yoga Dolphin Plank Pose, we suggest taking it up a notch.
-Starting in the low-plank position, lift your hips and press your chest towards your thighs as you move into an arm balance dolphin.
+Start in the low-plank position.
+Lift your hips and press your chest towards your thighs.
+Move into an arm balance dolphin.

-For an even greater yoga dolphin challenge, try lifting one foot off of the ground while maintaining balance on just one arm!
+For an even greater challenge in yoga dolphin pose, try lifting one foot off the ground.
+Maintain your balance on one arm!

 Makara Adho Mukha Svanasana Yoga Pose / Canva